nikp123/xava/README.md

 	set_win_props = 1

 This helps with removing blur and shadows from behind the window, but also removes the ability to interact with the window.

+Make window click-proof (as in the window is totally ignored when clicked and clicks behind it):

+    interactable = 0

 ### Additional features